 admits a left adjoint $D_L$ and a right adjoint $D_R$, both of which are fully faithful.
 The functors $D_R$ and $D_A$ restrict to the Auslander-Gruson-Jensen duality $D$ on the full subcategories of pp-functors. \end{theorem}

 The foregoing statement is part of the following diagram of functors

-Before proceeding, we need to address an issue with notation.
+Before proceeding, we once again return to an issue with notation.
 Recall that for any functor $F$, the projective stabilization is denoted by $\underline{F}$ and the injective stabilization is denoted by $\overline{F}$.
-One of the interesting results from~\cite{AB} is that the projective stabilization of the representable $\Hom(B,\blank)$ yields the functor $\underline{\Hom}(B,\blank)$ which sends any module $C$ to the abelian group $\underline{\Hom}(B,C)$, known as Hom modulo projectives.
-In other words, if $F=\Hom(B,\blank)$, then we have an isomorphism
+One of the interesting observations from~\cite{AB} is that the projective stabilization of the functor $(B,\blank)$ is the functor $(\underline{B,\blank})$, which sends any module $C$ to the abelian group $(\underline{B, C})$, known as Hom modulo projectives.
+In other words, if $F = (B,\blank)$, then we have an isomorphism